-Overall, residential permits accounted for 76% of the total value of building permits, commercial for 18%, and industrial and public combined for 5.3%.
-In 2019 growth occurred in each category of building permits issued.
-Residential permits grew by 83%, commercial by 207%, industrial by 733% and public by 827% over 2018 values.
-Non-residential building permit values nearly quadrupled in 2019 in comparison to 2018.
+Overall, residential permits accounted for 84% of the total value of building permits, commercial for 7.6%, and industrial and public combined for 7.9%.
+In 2020, overall values declined in each category of building permits issued with the exception of public holding at par with 2019.